Rampagesv/testApplaudo/testApplaudo/readme.md

 FIRST RUN
 ----------------------------------------------------------------------------------
-Note for postman: for some reason, you need to turn off 'SSL certificate verification' in Settings > General is the first time I use Postman, SoapUI, the one I normally use did not have that problem.
+Note for postman: for some reason, you need to turn off 'SSL certificate verification' in Settings > General is the first time I use Postman, SoapUI, the one I normally use and it did not have that problem.

 the API will launch opening the auto-generated Documentation located in the following URL witch it might change depending on the computer you are running this API Source: